-The Temple is small, 8 feet by 8 feet long with a gold plated dome.
+The Temple is small, 8 feet by 8 feet long with a gold-plated dome.
 The temple is surrounded by delicately sculpted statues of Elephants on 4 sides.
-A Gomukh ar a Cow’s mouth can be seen originating water on the Northern side of the Temple.
+A Gomukh ar a Cow’s mouth can be seen originating from water on the Northern side of the Temple.

 Legend of Mahad Ganpati Temple